robinhermit/SillyCode/README.md

 </picture>

 ## Requirements
-For this version you'll need SuperCollider, Python and Pyphen installed.
+For this version you will need SuperCollider installed.
-If you haven't already, download and install SuperCollider: https://supercollider.github.io/ Then
+If you haven't already, download and install SuperCollider: https://supercollider.github.io/

+You will also need Python installed, and pip: `pip install pip`

-Then, install Pyphen by running `pip install pyphen` on your terminal.
+Finally, install Pyphen by running `pip install pyphen` on your terminal.

+## Requirements